andr31g/terraform-ansible-provisioner/README.md

+# About

+This project aims to make it easier to use 'terraform' and 'ansible' to provision VMs on different cloud vendors.
+Initial release has support for 'aws' and 'libvirt' providers.

 General idea is to keep the version control repo clean.
 In other words, not only do we not want sensitive credentials to wind up in a 'git' repo, but we also want to avoid the 'git' working tree from being polluted by various runtime artifacts of 'terraform' and 'ansible'.